 - Lightweight — The entire system, the two sprockets and the belt, weigh less than a typical bicycle chain.

 - No elongation — The Carbon Drive Belt does not elongate, unlike a chain.
 It retains its original length throughout its life.
 This means that you don't have to re-tension the belt or readjust components.

 - Consistent efficiency — The Carbon Drive Belt provides consistent efficiency during its service life.
 The efficiency of a chain is greatly reduced by wear, elongation and collected dirt.

 It is possible to attach a trailer to lots of our models.
 With the appropriate adapter, trailers from Thule, Burley and Croozer can be used with Gustav VIII/II, Greta VIII/II, Ludwig VIII/XI, Lotte, Friedrich VIII/XI and Frieda VIII/XI.
 In addition to the three brands mentioned, bicycle trailers by Weber are supported for the models Wilhelm, Ludwig XIV, Heinrich, Hannah, Oskar and Jacob – with respective adapters.
 For e-bikes with MAHLE drive (Arthur, Antonia, Emil, Emilia), it is possible to carry a trailer from Thule with this adapter.

 For further details on the choice of adapters as well as further advice, please contact a Schindelhauer dealer or contact us with the name of your bicycle model and the name of the desired trailer.

-In principle, it is not possible to attach a trailer to our single-speed models Siegfried, Siegfried Road and Viktor, ThinBike and Arthur.
+In principle, it is not possible to attach a trailer to our single-speed models Siegfried, Siegfried Road and Viktor and ThinBike.